Chirag-varu/DivyaYatri/README.md

 # DivyaYatri - Temple Guide App

+> **Smart India Hackathon 2025 Project** 🇮🇳

-A comprehensive temple guide application built with MERN stack, TypeScript, and shadcn/ui.
+A comprehensive temple guide application built with MERN stack, TypeScript, and shadcn/ui, developed as part of Smart India Hackathon 2025.

+## 🏆 SIH 2025 Project

+This project is being developed for **Smart India Hackathon 2025**, focusing on creating a digital platform to promote India's rich spiritual and cultural heritage through temple exploration and management.

 ## 🛠️ Tech Stack